cshum/imagor/README.md

   - `format` accepts jpeg, png, gif, webp, pdf, jp2, tiff
 - `frames(n[, delay])` set the number of frames to repeat for animation with gif or webp.
 Otherwise, stack all the frames vertically
   - `n` number of frames to repeat
-  - `delay` frames delay in millisecond, default 100
+  - `delay` frames delay in milliseconds, default 100
 - `grayscale()` changes the image to grayscale
 - `hue(angle)` increases or decreases the image hue
   - `angle` the angle in degree to increase or decrease the hue rotation